Unilateral Training for Hypertrophy: The Key to Balanced Muscle Development

 What is unilateral training for hypertrophy?

-Unilateral training for hypertrophy involves performing exercises that focus on one side of the body at a time, as opposed to bilateral exercises that work both sides simultaneously.
-This type of training can help to address muscle imbalances and promote balanced muscle development.
+Unilateral training for hypertrophy involves doing exercises that focus on one side of the body at a time, rather than working both sides together.
+This approach is particularly useful for addressing existing muscle imbalances and improving strength symmetry.

 What are the benefits of unilateral training for hypertrophy?